vikash-sharma-0058WT744/AssetManagement/GITHUB_ACTIONS_SETUP.md

    - `WEBMETHODS_PROJECT_NAME`: Your project name
    - `WEBMETHODS_PROJECT_ID`: Your project ID
    - `WEBMETHODS_API_KEY`: Your API key for authentication
-   - `GH_PAT`: A GitHub Personal Access Token with repo scope (required for pushing changes)

-### 2. Create a Personal Access Token (PAT)
+### 2. Enable GitHub Actions Workflow Permissions

-To allow GitHub Actions to push changes to your repository, you need to create a Personal Access Token:
+To allow GitHub Actions to push changes to your repository:

-1. Go to your GitHub account settings
+1. Go to your GitHub repository
-2. Click on "Developer settings" > "Personal access tokens" > "Tokens (classic)"
+2. Click on "Settings" > "Actions" > "General"
-3. Click on "Generate new token" > "Generate new token (classic)"
-4. Give it a descriptive name like "WebMethods Asset Puller"
-5. Select the "repo" scope to allow pushing to repositories
-6. Click "Generate token"
-7. Copy the token and add it as a secret named `GH_PAT` in your repository
+3. Scroll down to "Workflow permissions"
+4. Select "Read and write permissions"
+5. Click "Save"

+This allows the default `GITHUB_TOKEN` to push changes to your repository without needing a personal access token.

 ### 2. GitHub Actions Workflow